BoatsandJoes/tri-twist/README.md

 color choices, like splatoon

 todo next:
-	consider restarting the clear timer all the way down the chain, not just our neighbor (but not down 2 neighboring chains that aren't connected) check if I fixed tumbling off an overhang (it should go 1 farther, because clears can lock an overhang into place and then you could build a slope on top of it) lose condition
+	fix tumbling off an overhang (it should go 1 farther, because clears can lock an overhang into place and then you could build a slope on top of it, and the immediate drop is unexpected.) lose condition
 	randomizer/previews/hold
 	ghost piece
 	ui with score, time, moves, etc
 	controller support
+	DAS
 	main menu